-Rule 701 under the Securities Act may be relied upon with respect to the resale of securities originally purchased from us by our employees, trustees or officers prior to our initial public offering.
-In addition, the SEC has indicated that Rule 701 will apply to the typical stock options granted by an issuer before it becomes a public company, along with the shares acquired upon exercise of those options, including exercises after the date of our initial public offering.
-Securities issued in reliance on Rule 701 are "restricted" securities and, subject to the "lock-up" agreements described above, beginning 90 days after the date of the prospectus relating to our initial public offering, may be sold by:
+Rule 701 under the Securities Act may be relied upon with respect to the resale of securities originally purchased from us by our employees, trustees or officers prior to this offering.
+In addition, the SEC has indicated that Rule 701 will apply to the typical stock options granted by an issuer before it becomes a public company, along with the shares acquired upon exercise of those options, including exercises after the date of this offering.
+Securities issued in reliance on Rule 701 are restricted securities and, subject to the "lock-up" agreements described above, beginning 90 days after the date of this prospectus, may be sold by:

-- · persons other than affiliates, in ordinary brokerage transactions; and - by affiliates under Rule 144 without compliance with the one-year holding requirement.
+- persons other than affiliates, in ordinary brokerage transactions; and - by affiliates under Rule 144 without compliance with the one-year holding requirement.